isomerpages/ura-lkywcp/resources/features/_posts/2021-07-01-food-waste.md

 title: From trash to table
 permalink: /resources/features/food-waste/
 image: /images/features/2021/infographic-fresh-food.png
-description: Nearly one billion tonnes of food go to waste each year, even as one in 10 people suffer from hunger.
+description: Nearly one billion tonnes of food go to waste each year, even as one in ten people suffer from hunger.
 More cities are taking a stand by banning supermarkets from throwing away food, incentivising donations, building infrastructure to help strangers share food and implementing other actions to prevent wastage.
 ---

 | Writer |
 |---:|
 | Feng Zengkun |

-***Nearly one billion tonnes of food go to waste each year, even as one in 10 people suffer from hunger.
+***Nearly one billion tonnes of food go to waste each year, even as one in ten people suffer from hunger.
 More cities are taking a stand by banning supermarkets from throwing away food, incentivising donations, building infrastructure to help strangers share food and implementing other actions to prevent wastage.***

 ![How can cities increase fresh food sources?](/images/features/2021/infographic-fresh-food.png/)*How can cities increase fresh food sources?
 Illustration: vectormine / Shutterstock.com, additional text: Lee Kuan Yew World City Prize*